 Being as yet unacquainted with the language of the Indians, Mr. McMurray had to have the services of an interpreter.
 Charlotte Johnston, (whose Indian name was O-ge-ne-buh-goo-qua, "The Wild Rose") a daughter of the John Johnston who more than twenty years before had made an unsuccessful effort to have a missionary appointed for the area, undertook this duty, and ere long became his wife.
 She was enthusiastic in the cause of the conversion of the Indians, and laboured without ceasing in the work of teaching the women and children the truths of the Christian religion.
-Especially she delighted in training them to sing the hymns of the Church, and they responded with earnestness to her loving zeal.
+Especially she delighted in training them to sing the hymns of the Church and they responded with earnestness to sing the hymns of the Church, and they responded with earnestness to her loving zeal.